 Author Richard Wright (pictured) and his writings have left an indelible mark on the historical landscape of African-American literature.
 Crafting his words in the fiction and non-fiction worlds, Wright’s legacy as an author who tackled controversial topics, such as race and poverty, from the Black perspective with unflinching honesty remains significant to this day.
+On this day, Richard Wright celebrates his 105th birthday.

 Wright was born near the small town of Roxie, Miss., on this day in 1908.
 As he grew in to adulthood, he resisted his Seventh Day Adventist upbringing and clashed with the grandmother and aunt who raised him.
 Although he excelled as a student, the pressures of helping his family by working would halt his academic ascension.
 Still, Wright had an early knack and flair for words, penning his first story at age 15, which was published by a local Black newspaper.